cloudfoundry/cf-java-client/README.md

 1. `.list()` – Lists the Cloud Foundry organizations
 1. `.map(...)` – Maps an input type to an output type.
 This example uses a method a reference and the equivalent lambda would look like `organization -> organization.getName()`.
 1. `consume...` – The terminal operation that consumes each item in the `Flux`.
-Again, this example uses a method reference and the the equivalent lambda would look like `name -> System.out.println(name)`.
+Again, this example uses a method reference and the equivalent lambda would look like `name -> System.out.println(name)`.

 ### `CloudFoundryClient` APIs